Documents you must provide

 The report must be an original copy from a qualified medical professional, for example a:

 - doctor registered with the General Medical Council (GMC)

 - psychologist registered with the Health and Care Professions Council

 Read the list of gender dysphoria specialists to find out who can write this report for you.
 You can send a report from a registered medical professional not on this list if they can prove they work in gender dysphoria.

-If you’re applying using the overseas route, you must prove that your gender has been legally accepted in an ‘approved country’.
+If you’re applying using the overseas route, you must prove that your gender has been legally recognised in an ‘approved country or territory’.
 Send original or certified copies of the following (if you have them):